jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

 ## Air Layer
 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1iDGEoBFkvU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This shows the droplet falling down onto a stationary liquid bath.
-When the drop falls down, the air in between the droplet and liquid is pushed out.
-When the droplet and liquid come into contact, droplet merges with the liquid.
+When the droplet falls down, the air in between the droplet and the liquid is pushed out.
+When the droplet and the liquid come into contact, the droplet merges with the liquid.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/udifSvUusxA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Now, the bath is vibrated up and down.
-This makes the air between the droplet and liquid escape more slowly.
+This makes the air between the droplet and the liquid escape more slowly.
-Thus, the droplet gets closer to the liquid bath, the air between the droplet and liquid is compressed because it can't escape and exerts a force on the droplet that stops it from getting closer.
+Thus, when the droplet gets closer to the liquid bath, the air between the droplet and the liquid is compressed because it can't escape and exerts a force on the droplet that stops it from getting closer.

 Hence, the droplet is repelled and can seemingly "bounce" on the liquid surface.